 - Financial support

-International Students staying in Taiwan for at least 6 months and holding valid Residence Certificates (ARC) are eligible to apply the NHI insurance card and receive benefits from the insurance (cf. National Health Law Article 9 Item 1)
+International Students staying in Taiwan for at least 6 months and holding a valid Alien Residence Certificate (ARC) are eligible to apply for the NHI and receive benefits (cf. National Health Law Article 9 Item 1)

-The NHI fee for students is NTD 826 per month and will be collected every six months (NTD 4,956).
+The NHI fee for students is currently set at NTD 826 per month and will be collected every six months (NTD 4,956).
 It is included in the tuition fee payments at the beginning of each semester.
 Students are insured for the whole academic year, including summer and winter vacations.
-You have to continue paying insurance fees during spring or summer vacation, even if you are not staying in Taiwan during that time.
-Emergency medical bills paid outside of Taiwan are covered during these periods as long as proper medical certificates and receipts are presented.
+You have to continue paying insurance fees during the spring and summer vacation, even if you are not staying in Taiwan during that time.
+Emergency medical bills paid outside of Taiwan are reimbursed during these periods as long as proper medical certificates and receipts are presented (reimbursement is capped, based on standards in Taiwan).

 Students who refuse to join the program will be fined between NT3,000 to NT15,000.
-Before the fine is paid, NHI will not cover any medical expenses even applicants have paid the NHI fees in the meantime (cf. National Health Law, Article 88).
+As long as the fine has been not paid, NHI will not cover any medical expenses even applicants have resumed paying their NHI fees in the meantime (cf. National Health Law, Article 88).

 You will be eligible to join the NHI program after a waiting period of six months.
-With the beginning of the 2nd semester, the NHI fees will be included in the tuition fee bill which can paid online, at the post office, or at convenient stores.
-When your status changes, e.g. if you graduate, drop out, or take Leave of Absence from Taiwan Tech, or if you have a part-time job outside the campus, please don’t forget to notify us by email email@example.com to avoid unnecessary payments.
+With the beginning of the 2nd semester, the NHI fees will be included in the tuition fee which can be paid online, at the post office, or at convenient stores.
+When your status changes, e.g. if you graduate, drop out, or take Leave of Absence from Taiwan Tech, or if you have a part-time job outside the campus, please don’t forget to notify us by email email@example.com under the subject line ”Change of status: NHI insurance” to avoid unnecessary payments.

 1) Please write an email to firstname.lastname@example.org, with the subject line ”Apply for NHI Card”, and attach the following documents:

-a) Front and back page of Residence Certificate (ARC)
+a) Front and back page of Alien Residence Certificate (ARC card )

-b) Personal photo (same format as the one on ARC)
+b) Personal photo (same format as the one on ARC card)

 c) Receipt of tuition fees (to show that NHI fee is paid)

-3) OIA will notify applicants by email as soon as we receive the card from the NHI.
-You may pick up the card during office hours of the OIA.
+3) OIA will notify the applicant by email as soon as we receive the card from the NHI.
+You can pick up the card during office hours of the OIA.

 4) If you find any typos on the NHI card (Name, ARC Number or Birth Date), please bring relevant documents with the card to the OIA so that we can ask for correction.

+The coverage includes both inpatient and outpatient care, prescription drugs, traditional Chinese medicine, dental services and home nursing care.
+Please check the NHI Website for details.
+Patients have free choice of doctors and access to specialist treatment.
 The insured person needs to pay a share of the fees for each medical visit, i.e. a registration fee and other fees as required by the clinic or hospitals.
-Except these fees, an insured person is entitled to receive NHI benefits offered by Taiwan Government.
-Please check the NHI Website for details.
-If you receive medical treatments abroad, you may apply for reimbursements of such medical expenses with proper receipts & medical certificates.
+The costs for the treatment and medication is largely covered by the NHI, i.e. subsidized by the Taiwan Government.
+If you receive medical treatment abroad, you may apply for reimbursement of such medical expenses with proper receipts & medical certificates.
 Reimbursements are made in accordance with the fee schedules published by the NHI.

-We strongly recommended that you buy an international medical (travel) insurance in your country to cover the period from the departure from your home country until you join the NHI.
+We strongly recommend that you buy an international medical (travel) insurance in your country to cover the period from the departure from your home country until you join the NHI.

 You can buy the Cathay Health Insurance Plan for international students after enrollment at Taiwan Tech as part of the registration procedures at OIA.
-This a medical insurance plan for students offered by the Cathay Health Insurance Company.
+This is a medical insurance plan for students offered by the Cathay Health Insurance Company.
 Taiwan Tech international degree students, students from Mainland China and exchange students can join this insurance scheme.
-For more details, click here.

 For further inquiries, please contact OIA at email@example.com